 We can provide constructive help in producing CDs and recordings and financial help when more funds become available.
-5 CDs have been released to date through the Jazz Services Recording Support Scheme.
+We have also helped several artist release their debut albums through the Jazz Services Recording Support Scheme.

 Jazz Services offers an extensive directory of contacts covering the